commonknowledge/contracts/src/standard-28days.md

 4. ### The Work

-    1. Go Free Range will complete the Work as described in the proposal.
+    1. Common Knowledge will complete the Work as described in the proposal.
     2. At any time, you may request that some aspect of the Work be changed.
-Go Free Range will make reasonable efforts to comply with that request.
+Common Knowledge will make reasonable efforts to comply with that request.
-    3. If the Work changes, Go Free Range may charge additional fees.
+    3. If the Work changes, Common Knowledge may charge additional fees.
 We will agree any such fees with you before proceeding further with the Work.
     4. When we believe the Work has been completed, we will show you